google/ts-bridge/README.md

         [keep the number of points in each response below ~300](https://docs.datadoghq.com/getting_started/from_the_query_to_the_graph/#how).
         This means that a single request can only cover a time period of 5 hours if you are aiming to get a point per minute.
-*   `UPDATE_TIMEOUT`: the total time that updating all metrics is allowed to take.
+*   `UPDATE_TIMEOUT` (`--update-timeout`): the total time that updating all metrics is allowed to take.
 The incoming HTTP request from App Engine Cron will fail if it takes longer than this, and a subsequent update will be triggered again.
-*   `UPDATE_PARALLELISM`: number of metric updates that are performed in parallel.
+*   `UPDATE_PARALLELISM` (`--update-parallelism`): number of metric updates that are performed in parallel.
 Parallel updates are scheduled using goroutines and still happen in the context of a single incoming HTTP request, and setting this value too high might result in the App Engine instance running out of RAM.
-*   `MIN_POINT_AGE`: minimum age of a data point returned by a metric source that makes it eligible for being written.
+*   `MIN_POINT_AGE` (`--min-point-age`): minimum age of a data point returned by a metric source that makes it eligible for being written.
 Points that are very fresh (default is 1.5 minutes) are ignored, since the metric source might return incomplete data for them if some input data is delayed.
-*   `COUNTER_RESET_INTERVAL`: while importing counters, ts-bridge needs to reset 'start time' regularly to keep the query time window small enough.
+*   `COUNTER_RESET_INTERVAL` (`--counter-reset-interval`): while importing counters,
+    ts-bridge needs to reset 'start time' regularly to keep the query time window small enough.
 This parameter defines how often a new start time is chosen, and defaults to 30 minutes.
 See [Cumulative metrics](#cumulative-metrics) section below for more details.
-*   `STORAGE_ENGINE`: storage engine to use for storing metric metadata, defaults to `datastore`.
+*   `STORAGE_ENGINE` (`--storage-engine`): storage engine to use for storing metric metadata, defaults to `datastore`.
     * `datastore` - use AppEngine Datastore
     * `boltdb` - use [BoltDB](https://github.com/etcd-io/bbolt) via [BoltHold](https://github.com/timshannon/bolthold)
-        * `BOLTDB_PATH` - path to BoltDB store, e.g. `/data/bolt.db` (defaults to `$PWD/bolt.db`)
+        * `BOLTDB_PATH` (`--boltdb-path`) - path to BoltDB store, e.g. `/data/bolt.db` (defaults to `$PWD/bolt.db`)
-*   `ENABLE_STATUS_PAGE`: can be set to 'yes' to enable the status web page (disabled by default).
+*   `ENABLE_STATUS_PAGE` (`--enable-status-page`): can be set to 'yes' to enable the status web page (disabled by default).

 You can use `--env_var` flag to override these environment variables while running the app via `dev_appserver.py`.